IMMM-SFA/diyepw/scripts/README.md

 documentation found in [the NOAA ISD Lite folder](../../inputs/canonical_epw_files/NOAA_ISD_Lite_Raw) to using units consistent with those expected in an EPW file, as shown in [the EPW data dictionary](https://bigladdersoftware.com/epx/docs/8-3/auxiliary-programs/energyplus-weather-file-epw-data-dictionary.html).

+## Missing data

+Missing data are expected in the observed weather data, either because entire rows are missing, but the cutoff thresholds in the previous script were not exceeded, or because one or more variables have missing data even if a weather observation is present for that time step.

+This script will impute missing data as follows:

+- 1-6 consecutive missing records: fill with linear interpolation between the surrounding previous time step, *p*, and subsequent time step, *s*.
+- 7-48 consecutive missing records: obtain the mean value for that variable in that hour of the day for the “surrounding month” (previous 2 weeks and subsequent 2 weeks, as available).
+Use that to fill in missing records except:
+  - the first missing time step, *p+1*, will be the mean of the average value calculated as above and the value present in *p*.
+  - the last missing time step, *s-1*, will be the mean of the average value calculated as above and the value present in *s*.
+  - These exceptions are made to help smooth “jumps” in the weather variable if the day with missing values happens to be different from the monthly average values.

+## Reading in TMY3 files and writing EPW files
 Functions for reading TMY3 files and writing EPW files within this script were taken or adapted from the [LAF.py script](https://github.com/SSESLab/laf/blob/master/LAF.py) by Carlo Bianchi at the Site-Specific Energy Systems Lab repository.

 # Optional: Look up station location